MonashProteomics/MaSpeQC/README.md

 - __vendor__ is the vendor file format of the machine (.raw, .wiff, .d, .mzML)

 ## Processing Raw Files
-Make sure the database has been activated, then open a console window, navigate to  _/mpmf-pipeline/.venv/Scripts_ and type `activate.bat`.
+Make sure the database has been activated, navigate to  _/mpmf-pipeline/.venv/Scripts_ and type `activate.bat` for Windows.
+For Linux, navigate to  _/mpmf-pipeline/.venv/bin_ and type `source activate`.

 This will activate the Python environment needed to process raw files.
 Processing can now be triggered from the _/mpmf-pipeline_ directory with the command `python MPMF_Process_Raw_Files.py` and the following __3 arguments__:
 - EXPERIMENT TYPE: metabolomics/proteomics